Here is my great collection of hints and tips for maximising the use of your Thermomix.

 - If a recipe in a book says to “set aside”, I always highlight or underline it and make it more noticeable, so the next time I make it I don’t forget to actually “set aside”!
 Once you have “set aside” the particular ingredients I leave it very close to my Thermomix speed dial, so as I don’t forget to put the ingredients back in!

-- When sautéing onion no matter what the recipe says, I find it is best to be on Varoma temperature for 5 minutes and always leave the measuring cup (MC) out.
+- When sautéing onion no matter what the recipe says, I find it is best to be on Varoma temperature for 5 minutes and always leave the measuring cup (MC) off.

 Spatula – Keep it looking Brand New!